 The Wastemobile will be in the parking lot of the Seattle Times printing facility, 19200 120th Ave.
 NE, Bothell, from 10 a.m. to 5 p.m. each day.

 Residents can drop off household hazardous waste items including pesticides, oil-based paints, automotive products (oil, antifreeze, lamps, etc.), fluorescent bulbs/tubes and other items without a charge.
 The service is pre-paid through garbage and sewer utility fees.

 Following its stop in Bothell the Wastemobile travels to Burien for a collection event Sept.
 21-23, in the parking lot of Fred Meyer, 14300 1st Ave.
 S., Burien.

 About the Wastemobile

-The Wastemobile provides free reusable products to the public, such as oil-based paint, stain and primer, plus wood care and cleaning products.
+The Wastemobile also provides free reusable products to the public, such as oil-based paint, stain and primer, plus wood care and cleaning products.
 These products are subject to availability, and residents must sign a release form prior to receiving the materials.

 More disposal solutions: Visit the permanent collection site